Law Offices of Steven D Fondiler

 Malpractice Law Update

-Since 1975, the maximum recovery for non-economic damages for injuries or death has been $250,000, regardless of the number of negligent healthcare providers.
-For malpractice cases filed after Jan.
-1, 2023, the recoverable damages available are significantly increasing.
-In wrongful death actions, the new limit for non-economic losses for the loss of love, comfort and companionship ranges from $500,000-$1,500,000 depending on the number of negligent doctors and hospitals.
-For individual injury cases liked botched surgery, failure to detect post op bleeding, failures to diagnose cancer and other treatable diseases, the new limit for non-economic damages ranges from $350,000 to $1,050,000.
+In the past, the maximum damages for injuries or death was $250,000, regardless of the number of negligent healthcare providers.
+Thanks to the efforts of malpractice lawyer advocates, the recoverable damages today are significantly higher.
+In wrongful death actions, the limit on damages for the loss of love, comfort, society and companionship ranges from $650,000 to $1,950,000 depending on the number of negligent doctors and hospitals and it increases by $50,000 every year.
+For injury cases liked botched surgery, failure to detect post op bleeding, failure to diagnose cancer and other treatable diseases, the limit on pain, suffering, and loss of enjoyment of life damages ranges from $470,000 to $1,410,000 increasing by $40,000 per year.
 Economic damages for loss of earnings and medical expenses are not limited.

 FAQs